-- New Cycle 441 FAST PROBING.
-With this cycle you can set various touch probe parameters (e.g. positioning feed rate) that are globally effective for all subsequently used touch probe cycles. - The parameters Q215, Q385, Q369 and Q386 were added to Cycles 256 RECTANGULAR STUD and 257 CIRCULAR STUD. - Cycle 239 ascertains the current load of the machine axes with the LAC control function.
+- New Cycle 453 KINEMATICS GRID.
+This cycle makes it possible to probe a calibration sphere in multiple tilting-axis positions predefined by the OEM.
+The measured deviations can be compensated via compensation tables.
+Options 48 KinematicsOpt and 52 KinematicsComp are required; the machine tool builder has to adapt the feature to the respective machine. - New Cycle 441 FAST PROBING.
+With this cycle you can set various touch probe parameters (e.g. positioning feed rate) that are globally effective for all subsequently used touch probe cycles. - The parameters Q215, Q385, Q369 and Q386 were added to Cycles 256 RECTANGULAR STUD and 257 CIRCULAR STUD. - The recessing cycles 860 to 862 and 870 to 872 were extended by the input parameter Q211.
+In this parameter, a dwell time can be specified in revolutions of the workpiece spindle, which retards the retraction after the recessing on the floor. - Cycle 239 ascertains the current load of the machine axes with the LAC control function.
 In addition, Cycle 239 can now also adjust the maximum axis acceleration.
 Cycle 239 supports the determination of the load on synchronized axes. - The feed rate behavior in Cycles 205 and 241 was changed. - Changes of details in Cycle 233: Monitors the tooth length (LCUTS) during finishing, increases the area by Q357 in the milling direction when roughing with milling strategies 0 to 3 (provided that no limit has been set in the milling direction). - The technologically outdated Cycles 1, 2, 3, 4, 5, 17, 212, 213, 214, 215, 210, 211, 230, and 231 grouped under OLD CYCLES can no longer be inserted using the editor.
 These cycles can still be executed and edited, however. - The tool touch probe cycles, such as Cycles 480, 481 and 482, can be hidden. - Cycle 225 Engraving can engrave the current counter reading by using a new syntax. - New SERIAL column in the touch probe table. - Enhancement of the contour train: Cycle 25 with Residual Material Machining, Cycle 276 3-D Contour Train.

-New functions 81760x-06
+New functions 34059x-09

-- It is now possible to work with cutting data tables, see "Working with cutting data tables", Page 198 - The TCPM function can also consider spatial angles for Peripheral Milling, see "Peripheral milling: 3-D radius compensation with TCPM and radius compensation (RL/RR)", Page 432 - New PLANE XY ZX YZ soft key for selecting the working plane during FK programming, see "Fundamentals", Page 167 - In Test Run operating mode, a counter defined in the NC program is simulated, see "Defining a counter", Page 357 - An NC program you called can be edited when it has been completely executed in the calling NC program. - In the CAD viewer, you can define the preset or the datum by directly entering the values in the list view window, see "Data Transfer from CAD Files", Page 443 - With TOOL DEF, you can use QS parameters for entering the data, see "Entering tool data into the NC program", Page 119 - You can now use QS parameters to read from and write to freely definable tables, see "FN 27: TABWRITE - Write to a freely definable table", Page 366 - The FN16 function was expanded to include the \ input character that can be used to write comment lines, see "Creating a text file", Page 279
+- It is now possible to work with cutting data tables, see "Working with cutting data tables", Page 201 - The TCPM function can also consider spatial angles for Peripheral Milling, see "Peripheral milling: 3-D radius compensation with TCPM and radius compensation (RL/RR)", Page 444 - New PLANE XY ZX YZ soft key for selecting the working plane during FK programming, see "Fundamentals", Page 171 - In Test Run operating mode, a counter defined in the NC program is simulated, see "Defining a counter", Page 370 - An NC program you called can be edited when it has been completely executed in the calling NC program.

-- New output format for the FN16 function %RS that you can use to output texts without formatting, see "Creating a text file", Page 279 - The FN18 functions have been expanded, see "FN 18: SYSREAD Reading system data", Page 286
+- In the CAD viewer, you can define the preset or the datum by directly entering the values in the list view window, see "Data Transfer from CAD Files", Page 457 - With TOOL DEF, you can use QS parameters for entering the data, see "Entering tool data into the NC program", Page 123 - You can now use QS parameters to read from and write to freely definable tables, see "FN 27: TABWRITE - Write to a freely definable table", Page 379 - The FN16 function was expanded to include the input character that can be used to write comment lines, see "Creating a text file", Page 281 - New output format for the FN16 function %RS that you can use to output texts without formatting, see "Creating a text file", Page 281 - The FN18 functions have been expanded, see "FN 18: SYSREAD Reading system data", Page 288